nickmccleery/nickmccleery.github.io/content/posts/10-the-two-cultures.md

 teams to hit the throttle, while also attracting the sort of engineer who wants to hit the throttle, but I think it is also cultural.

-Speed and urgency is critically important to startups, and many of the cultural heavyweights of the technical world really are (or were) startups, from Google and Facebook to Amazon and Stripe—and I think the cultural ripple effect from these companies has been large enough to influence the space more widely.
+Speed and urgency are critically important to startups, and many of the cultural heavyweights of the technical world really are (or were) startups, from Google and Facebook to Amazon and Stripe—and I think the cultural ripple effect from these companies has been large enough to influence the space more widely.